xpmatteo/auto-cca/README.md

 # TODO

+  - implement at least simplified version of support rule (ignore all flags)
+  - shorter playouts
+  - chance nodes should simulate average results

   - correct behaviour for combat result with more than 1 flag
   - battle back can result in a retreat too
   - light infantry should not hit on swords
   - light infantry can evade
   - ranged combat
   - move selection is too broad; random playout do not convey enough information
     - TRY an evaluation function for the playouts?